ScorpionBytes/h3-cli/README.md

 ./h3.sh queries/pentest.graphql '{"op_id":"your-op-id-here"}' | jq .data.pentest.nodezero_script_url
 ```

-Then download the launch script on your Docker Host using `curl` and pipe it to `bash` to run it and launch NodeZero™:
+Then download the launch script on your Docker Host using `curl` and pipe it to `bash` to run it and launch NodeZero:

 ```shell
 curl "<nodezero-script-url>" | bash